 How does a group that gives 90 to 95 percent of its votes to one party get catastrophic results on every measure?
 Then how does it respond by giving the same votes again?

-A puzzle master looks at that pattern and identifies the variable that never changes.
-The voting behavior is the constant.
-The catastrophic outcomes are the constant.
-The only variable that has never been tested is what happens when the votes are no longer guaranteed.
+A puzzle master examines the pattern and identifies the variable that stays fixed.
+Voting behavior remains constant, and so do the catastrophic outcomes.
+What has never been tested is what happens when the votes are no longer guaranteed.

-Every historical example answers the question identically.
-Southern whites became competitive — and both parties invested in them.
-Evangelicals became unpredictable — and the Republican Party delivered action instead of rhetoric.
+Historical examples all yield the same answer to the question.
+When Southern whites became competitive — both parties invested in them.
+When Evangelicals became unpredictable — the Republican Party delivered action instead of rhetoric.
 The formula is not complicated.
 It is the oldest principle in democratic theory.
 Votes that are in play receive concessions.
 Votes that are pre-committed receive speeches.

 Introduce uncertainty.
 Make the vote contingent on results.
 Force both parties to compete for a constituency that currently costs neither of them anything to hold or to ignore.